renancavalieri/pollus-pixie/README.md

 A lightweight, expressive, framework agnostic query builder for PHP it can also be referred as a Database Abstraction Layer.

-Pollus/Pixie supports only MySQL (for awhile) and will handle all your query sanitization, table alias, unions among many other things, with a unified API.
+Pollus/Pixie supports MySQL and SQLite and will handle all your query sanitization, table alias, unions among many other things, with a unified API.

 The syntax is similar to Laravel's query builder "Eloquent", but with less overhead.